jeyu54217/Notes/Python/Function.md

 # After global assignment: nonlocal spam
 # In global scope: global spam
 ```
 - the local assignment (which is default) didn’t change scope_test's binding of spam.
-The nonlocal assignment changed scope_test's binding of spam, and the global assignment changed the module-level binding.
+- The nonlocal assignment changed scope_test's binding of spam,
+- the global assignment changed the module-level binding.
 # Lambda
 - ```(lambda parameter: expression)(argument)```
 1. No need to define function **Name**.